jhill1/SEPwC/source/Week_2.rst

 Datatype: the type of data held by a variable.
 A floating point number (1.342), an integer (2), a string ("silly_string"), a character ("c"), or any other thing that can be defined.

 Outputs: what you code spits out.
-A line of text onto the screen, an image, a file, a noise!
+A line of text onto the screen, an image, a file, even a noise!

 Inputs: what you code needs to run.
 This can be "hardcoded" or you can ask the user to supply it.